samasri/omr/tools/compiler/OMRStatistics/sourceCodeProcessors/manualVirtualizationHelper/README.md

 ```

 # Assumptions and known unsupported cases
-* Ignores overloaded functions and functions where definition is not found in source code
+* Ignores overloaded functions and functions where definition is not directly found in the class source files
 	* For example if a function is defined after the prerpocessor parses a macro, such a function will not be virtualized with MVH
 * Ignores all operator overrides (does not virtualize them)
 * OMR and J9 namespaces are hard coded in the code, changing the namespace targets means changing the code
 * OMR and J9 header file paths are hard coded in the code, changing the namespace targets means changing the code.
 Paths like the following (including but not limited to):
-	* When `runtime/compiler/codegen/` is found in the file path, it is considered the header for `J9` namesapce
+	* When `runtime/compiler/[component-name]` is found in the file path, it is considered the header for `J9` namesapce
-	* When only `compiler/codegen/` is found in the file path, it is considered the header for `OMR` namesapce
+	* When only `compiler/[component-name]` is found in the file path, it is considered the header for `OMR` namesapce
 * In OpenJ9's source code (_runtime/codegen/J9CodeGenerator.cpp_), the following statement is found `OMR::CodeGenerator::processRelocations();`.
 Although this does not indicate an implementation for a function, MVH considers that as an implementation.
 * Cases where a function is defined in `OMR` but implemented in `J9` are not supported
 * Functions are not expected to return instances of classes in the `OMR` or `J9` namespaces.
 For example, a function of the signature `OMR::CodeGenerator OMR::ElfRelocationResolver::resolveRelocationType()` would not be supported.